cnabio/cnab-spec/302-signing-workflows.md

 ## Signing workflow for the minimum viable product (MVP)

 This subsection documents how a signing workflow MAY typically work for an [MVP metadata repository](301-metadata-repositories.md).
+To reiterate, this document is normative, and while a CNAB-Sec-compliant implementation may borrow ideas from here, it MAY also choose to implement different signing workflows, especially for security models different from those described in the MVP.

 ### Setup (one-time task)